wpilibsuite/SystemCoreTesting/Elastic.md

 - Support for the Web
 - Remove all references to RoboRIO IP addresses
 - Add ability to connect to the SystemCore's internal Network Tables server

+### 2027.0.0 Alpha 2

+- Fix issue where fonts won't load on web